AndersDJohnson/stdin-equals/README.md

 # stdin-equals

 Check if stdin equals a string.
 Includes a CLI.
+When not equal, (optionally) prints diff with [`nwdiff`](https://github.com/AndersDJohnson/nwdiff).

 ## API